hello-smile6/meowshield/README.md

 Now run `meowshield.py` and the script should start

 ## contributing
+Awesome!!
+Thanks for being interested!

-yay contributor! awesome!! thanks for being interested ok so you can join https://scratch.mit.edu/studios/30926232/ if you want. it's nice if you can make an issue first for what you are looking for. please make sure you follow the community guidelines while
+You can ask to join or look around in https://scratch.mit.edu/studios/30926232/ if you want.

+It's nice if you can make an issue first for what you are looking for.
+Please make sure you follow the community guidelines while doing anything related to meowshield.